A Proposal of Multigrid Methods for Hermitian Positive Definite Linear Systems enjoying an order relation: Discussion and extension of known convergence results

 \subsection{TGM convergence and optimality: theoretical results}

-In this section we give a theoretical analysis of the TGM in terms of the algebraic multigrid theory due to Ruge and St\"uben \cite{RStub} according to Theorem \ref{teo:TGMconv}.
-Hereafter, the notation $X\le Y$, with $X$ and $Y$ Hermitian matrices, means that $Y-X$ is nonnegative definite.
-In addition, $\{X_n\}_n$, with $X_n$ Hermitian positive definite matrices, is a uniformly bounded matrix sequence if there exists $M>0$ independent of $n$ such that $\|X_n\|_2\le M$, for $n$ large enough. \begin{Proposition} Let $\{A_n\}_n$ be a matrix sequence with $A_n$ Hermitian positive definite matrices and let $p_0^1\in \mathbb{C}^{N(n_0)\times N(n_1)}$ be a given full-rank matrix for any $n_0>0$ such that there exists $\beta_A>0$ independent of $n_0$ so that for all $x\in \mathbb{C}^{N(n_0)}$
+In this section we give a theoretical analysis of the TGM in terms of the algebraic multigrid theory due to Ruge and St\"uben \cite{RStub} according to Theorem \ref{teo:TGMconv}. \begin{Proposition} Let $\{A_n\}_n$ be a matrix sequence with $A_n$ Hermitian positive definite matrices and let $p_0^1\in \mathbb{C}^{N(n_0)\times N(n_1)}$ be a given full-rank matrix for any $n_0>0$ such that there exists $\beta_A>0$ independent of $n_0$ so that for all $x\in \mathbb{C}^{N(n_0)}$